 Penni Elaine is pastor of Burney Presbyterian Church, situated in the mountains of Norther California.
 She holds a Master of Divinity from Tozer Seminary and teaches World Religions as well as co-teaching Evangelism and Cultural Engagement for the same.
 She has been in ministry for 30 years in both para church and church organizations.
 She has a deep love of community and works toward bringing people together as well as a heart that seeks to heal the broken spirited of her world.
 She prefers the retreat and seminar format when speaking or teaching, for it gives her a chance to get to know people in a place they chose and are most likely to lay down their stuff and admit their true self.

-She is single, but has two birth children, both married and who have gifted her with two flawless grandchildren.
+She is married to the love of her life, Tim Scarbrough, whom she considers her greatest source of strength.
+Together they do the work of the ministry and face the world as it faces them.
+Together, she and Tim have five children, Two of whom are married and who have gifted them with four perfect, beautiful and brilliant grandchildren (no, she is not prejudiced, she really believes this is truth).
 She also has a whole community of people who share her life in family.
 In her world, the older women are grandmas, the older men grandpas, and the others are aunties and uncles.
 If you counted all that she claims as hers, she is mother to many and grandmother to more.

 Her life’s goal is to teach people how to see God, and to love him and each other with true, honest, committed vigor.
 Life, according to Penni, is more than a series of events.
 It’s a force, thought up by the Creator, and written within us.
 Life is what we are meant to live abundantly, and to live it we must know its author.
 Prayer is her highest calling and teaching a close second.
 She will love you no matter what you have done, for as she says, “Nothing surprises me, because when someone confesses, I have to admit to my self, to them and to God, I have probably done what they have done, only twice.”